Celtics lead wire-to-wire in Miami, roll past Heat 104-84 for 2-1 lead in East series

 Bounce-back efforts have been a trend for Boston this season.
 The Celtics — the No. 1 overall seed in the playoffs — don’t lose often, and when they do, they tend to just come out and win their next one.
 Boston is now 15-4 in the game immediately following a loss this season, its average victory margin in those games 12.2 points.

-“Just mindset,” Brown said.
-“We put an emphasis on defense, trying to make them uncomfortable a little bit ... and I think that opened up the game.”
+Boston never trailed in Game 1, a 114-94 win, and never trailed in Game 3 either, on its way to beating Miami for the fifth time in six meetings this season.
+The Celtics started slowly and Miami started slower, Boston leading 21-12 after one and setting the tone for how nothing would come easily for the Heat.

-Boston never trailed in Game 1, a 114-94 win, and never trailed in Game 3 either on its way to beating Miami for the fifth time in six meetings this season.
-The Celtics led 21-12 after one, setting the tone for how nothing would come easily for the Heat.
+It was Miami’s lowest-scoring first quarter in its last 197 games, dating back to the 2022 playoffs — also against Boston, when the Heat managed 11 points in the opening 12 minutes of Game 4 of that East finals series.

 Midway through the second quarter, it — briefly — seemed like Miami had weathered the storm.
 The Heat were making a bit of a run, the building had some life and Herro had a look at a 3-pointer that would have gotten the Heat within 10.